Imagine living in a city built on kindness, where residents are encouraged to respect one another and not judge their neighbors.

 “Silverwood will create the opportunity for thousands of families to live in a gorgeous natural setting with endless opportunities for outdoor recreation, all within a reasonable commute to San Bernardino, Riverside, Ontario, and other existing employment hubs,” according to the project’s website.

 The development will also build a wastewater treatment facility that will allow the association to use recycled water for all parks and schools.
-Half of the houses will also be built to offer homeowners the ability to use recycled water for irrigation and landscaping, according to the developer.
+Half of the houses will also be designed to offer homeowners the ability to use recycled water for irrigation and landscaping, according to the developer.

 The project is planned to include eight villages, each with its own theme and anchored by a green space.
 One might be built around pickleball courts, while another might have a swimming complex, according to the developer.